adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 The elements JSON object contains two types of lists:

 1. List of Node Objects: An array of node objects describing the nodes in the graph.
-2. List of Edge Objects: An array of node objects describing the edges in the graph.
+2. List of Edge Objects: An array of edge objects describing the edges in the graph.

 ### Graph Data Attributes

 The `Graph Data Attributes` object specifies name-value pair describing the graph.
+The `Graph Data Attributes` are mapped to the Cytoscape network table for a network on import.
 Cytoscape supports `Graph Data Attributes` for both import and export.
-The `Graph Data Attributes` are mapped to the Cytoscape network table for an network.

-Here is the list of all the properties that GraphSpace supports from `Graph Data Attributes`.
+#### Graph Data Attributes Attributes Treated Specially by GraphSpace

 - required: